Noonight/TherapyApp/README.md

 # TherapyApp

-This app for macOs and iOS created using SwiftUI.
+This app for macOS and iOS created using SwiftUI.

 There are base diagrams for app: